360 Robert Blvd

 The Epworth Project has a unique dorm facility called the Epworth Building.
 Check out pictures of this facility on our virtual tour.
-This new building has separate sleeping quarters for men and women with bunk bed accommodations, spacious bathrooms with showers, common space, and a full kitchen.
+This building (built by volunteers in the weeks following Hurricane Katrina) has separate sleeping quarters for men and women with bunk bed accommodations, spacious bathrooms with showers, common space, and a full kitchen.
 We can accommodate 54 volunteers in bunks.
-Larger groups may still inquire and lodging will be arranged.
-Our facility also includes large bathroom with shower facilities, a state-of-the-art kitchen and a spacious common area.
+Larger groups are welcome.
+We work with our host church – Aldersgate United Methodist Church – to creatively meet the housing needs of bigger groups.
+Don’t worry… all lodging will be arranged.

-The Epworth Building is located on the Aldersgate United Methodist Church campus.
 Our Epworth Building houses most of our volunteers and it also is home to our office.
-Please remind your group that this is shared space.
-We often have meetings and other important events in our building during the day while you are working.
+Please be aware that this is a shared space.
+Our staff and ministry partners often meet in the same building as our dormitory facility.

-Aldersgate United Methodist Church is gracious enough to provide parking, space, and resources for all of our groups of volunteers.
-Please be mindful when parking vehicles and playing outside that this is a church and many things happen on the campus during the day and evening.
+Aldersgate United Methodist Church is gracious enough to provide parking, meeting and dining space, and other resources for all of our volunteer groups over the summer.
+Please be mindful when parking vehicles and playing outside that this is a church and many things happen on the campus during the day and evening – from Bible studies to committee meetings.
+Please ask your youth to be considerate of others as we share these facilities.

 |30 days after reservation||$25/participant – Non-refundable deposit|